Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 * **Front End**

-  * Each node has two front-end NIC ports (2 &#215; 100 Gbps) connected to a single switch.
+  * Each node has two front-end NIC ports (2 &#215; 25 Gbps or 100 Gbps) connected to a single switch.

   * The uplinks to the client network must equal the bandwidth from the cluster to the switch.